You are currently viewing How to Plan an Aromatherapy Garden

 Lavender

 Thrives in properly drained soil and can be grown in flower pots, enjoy the fragrance all summer and it’s also loved by bees and butterflies.
-At the end of the season cut the flowers and stems and leave to dry to enjoy these truly relaxing scents.
+At the end of the season cut the flowers and stems and leave to dry to enjoy these relaxing scents indoors.

 Lemon Verbena